Jupiterliu/MyAdvPatch/README.md

 Collision data: http://rpg.ifi.uzh.ch/data/collision.zip

 # Generating a patch
 `patch_config.py` contains configuration of different experiments.

 You can design your own experiment by inheriting from the base `BaseConfig` class or an existing experiment.

+Here we create a exp-env named `test2_random_scale`.

 You can generate a physical patch by running:
 ```